kohler/hotcrp/README.md

 Database access
 ---------------

-Run `lib/backupdb.sh` at the shell prompt to back up the database.
+Run `php batch/backupdb.php` at the shell prompt to back up the database.
 This will write the database’s current structure and comments to the standard output.
 As typically configured, HotCRP stores all paper submissions in the database, so the backup file may be quite large.

-Run `lib/restoredb.sh BACKUPFILE` at the shell prompt to restore the database from a backup stored in `BACKUPFILE`.
+Run `php batch/backupdb.php -r BACKUPFILE` at the shell prompt to restore the database from a backup stored in `BACKUPFILE`.

 Run `lib/runsql.sh` at the shell prompt to get a SQL command prompt for the